instana/robot-shop/README.md

 - Nginx
 - AngularJS (1.x)

-The various services in this application already have any required Instana components installed and configured.
-These provide automatic instrumentation of the code for complete end to end [tracing](https://docs.instana.io/core_concepts/tracing/), as well as time series metrics for their runtimes.
+The various services in the sample application already include all required Instana components installed and configured.
+The Instana components provide automatic instrumentation for complete end to end [tracing](https://docs.instana.io/core_concepts/tracing/), as well as complete visibility into time series metrics for all the technologies.

-You will need an account to see the results in the Instana dashboard.
-If you do not already have an account, sign up for a [free trail](https://instana.com).
+To see the application performance results in the Instana dashboard, you will first need an Instana account.
+Don't worry a [trial account](https://instana.com/) is free.

 ## Build from Source
 To build from source use Docker Compose.
 Optionally edit the *.env* file to specify an alternative image registry and version tag; see the official [documentation](https://docs.docker.com/compose/env-file/) for more information.